The Bullet Catcher’s Daughter

 Published: August 26th 2014

-I decided to review this because I finally bought the second one.
-It’s been about 2 years O.O but it’s okay— this was an amazing story.
-I did read this when I was younger (14 or 15) so things may have went over my head, but I appreciated the things I did notice.
+It’s been about 2 years since I’ve read this book, but it’s okay— this was an amazing story.
+I did read this when I was around 14 or 15, so things may have went over my head, but I appreciated the things I did notice.